-Use this framework to determine your company's competitive advantage
+Use this framework to determine a competitive advantage

 Michael Porter, the architect of a number of our favourite frameworks, wrote a book in 1990 called The Competitive Advantage Of Nations.
 In the book Porter suggests a diamond shaped framework that is also known as the Theory of National Competitive Advantage of Industries.
 We can use the model to assess the strength of a company within its national market.